gruquilla/FinAPy/README.md

   * ... <br />

 Once refined/ adapted/ modified, it might have the potential to implement:
   * In-house data analysis of financial information with a high level of confidentiality (the advantage of using Ollama locally).
-Main requirements: usage adpated APIs for financial data and news/ hardware to run Ollama.
+Main requirements: usage-adpated APIs for financial data and news/ hardware to run Ollama.
   * Qualitative analysis integration, with the graphical visualisation of news and their impact over time.
   * Weak signal additional detection layer with the AI analysis.
 It is not as reliable as a real human experienced analyst, but can sometimes highlight aspects to help deepen one's analysis.
   *  ... <br />
 ## Limitations and planned developments
 My work focuses at the moment on improving the following aspects:
-* Adding bankrupcy scores (Altman Z-score/ Ohlson O-score/...) - Almost ready, to be released in version 1.2.
 * Improving the sentiment analysis of the news with Finbert, as the accuracy is sometimes off when articles talk about several companies.
 * Integrating sector/industry averages of the ratios, and potentially Q1/Q3 to help assess the financial situation of a company within its industry.
 * Adding metrics to assess the relevancy of the LSTM forecast.
 * Certain providers don't issue the financial statements in the same format as others on Yahoo Finance, which leads to the ratio not being calculated at all in certain rare cases.
-* Converting certain elements/ blocks into a library for educational purposes.
-* I'm planning the integration of elements of this future library to a portfolio analysis project.
+* I'm planning the integration of elements of this script to a portfolio analysis project with multi-factor optimisation.
 <br />
 <br />
 Code: © G.RUQUILLA - CC BY-NC-SA <br />